 6. Audit Trails

-As we discussed above, some forms need to touch multiple people for input and signatures.
-Forms software allows you to track your forms through each step of the process, resulting in easy reporting and auditability.
-You’ll be able to tell, at a glance, exactly where the form has been and how far into the process you are.
+For forms that require multiple touchpoints for input and signatures, web form software allows you to track your forms through each step of the process, resulting in easy reporting and auditability.
+Submissions are also instantly available for your team to review, which enables a more transparent and traceable process.

 7. Automated Error-Free Calculations

 When using a web form for order or invoice creation, you also gain the advantage of automatic calculations for prices, quantities, tax, shipping, and other relevant details. ￼This eliminates errors, saves valuable time and effort, and prevents frustrations caused by inaccurate invoices or purchase orders, ensuring smooth transactions and positive ongoing relationships.

 Web forms offer a modern solution for businesses seeking enhanced efficiency.
 By adopting a solution like DocuPhase web forms, organizations can streamline processes, improve data accuracy, and simplify access.